glouppe/info8006-introduction-to-ai/lecture6.md

 The computational and space complexity of variable elimination is determined by the **largest factor**.
 - The elimination *ordering* can greatly affect the size of the largest factor.
 - Does there always exist an ordering that only results in small factors? **No!**
+    - Greedy heuristic: eliminate whichever variable minimizes the size of the factor to be constructed.
     - Singly connected networks (polytrees):
         - Any two nodes are connected by at most one (undirected path).
         - For these networks, time and space complexity of variable elimination are $O(nd^k)$.

 ---